ArjunH-creator/comp2000_2025/README.md

 - Clicking a cell moves the actor in turn: Cat → Dog → Bird.
 - Multiple terrain types: Grass, Sand, Water.
-- Water cells are randomly placed for variety; Sand follows a pattern.
+- Water cell is randomly placed for variety; Sand follows a pattern.
 - Items on the grid: Fish, Bone, Seed.
 - Custom movement rules:
   - Cat and Dog cannot enter water.